-The first edition specified that the default material for all seal faces was premium grade, blister-resistant carbon versus reaction bonded silicon carbide.
+The First Edition specified that the default material for all seal faces was premium grade, blister-resistant carbon versus reaction bonded silicon carbide.
 For seals requiring two hard faces, the default face materials were reaction bonded silicon carbide versus nickel bound tungsten carbide.
-In the second and latter editions, there is a difference in the material requirements for different seal categories.
+In the Second Edition, there is a difference between materials for different seal categories.
 Since a Category 1 seal will typically be used in a chemical pump, the default face materials are premium grade, blister-resistant carbon versus self-sintered silicon carbide.
-Categories 2 and 3 are the same as the first edition (premium grade, blister-resistant carbon versus reaction bonded silicon carbide).
+Categories 2 and 3 are the same as the First Edition (premium grade, blister-resistant carbon versus reaction bonded silicon carbide).
 For seals requiring two hard faces, the default material for both faces is silicon carbide.